DavidGarHeredia/SRC-MSPP/README.md

 In this repo you will find the code to solve the problem described in **(Citation TBA)**.
 Before describing the code notice that:

 1. The data sets employed in **Citation TBA** can be download from <http://www.example.com> **PONER LINK**.
-From now on, every time I refer to a particular collection of data sets, I will mean these. **WARNING:** If you are going to download the data sets, be aware: the size of these, once decompressed, is about **Write Size** GB.
+From now on, every time I refer to a particular collection of data sets, I will mean these. **WARNING:** If you are going to download the data sets, be aware: the size of these, once decompressed, is about **50**GB.

 2. The code solves the problem either by exact methods or using the matheuristic described in **Citation TBA**.
 In any case [Gurobi](https://www.gurobi.com/) is required, i.e.: you need to have this solver installed to compile and execute the code.